stashed/docs/docs/guides/latest/hooks/overview.md

 - **Pre-Task Hook Failed:** If a pre-task hook fails to execute, the rest of the backup/restore process will be skipped and the respective `BackupSession`/`RestoreSession` will be marked as `Failed`.
 You may see the following things happen in addition to skipping the backup process:
   - **Backup Sidecar:** If the pre-task hook fails in the backup sidecar, the sidecar will just log the failure and continue watching for `BackupSession` for the next backup.
   - **Restore Init-Container:** If the pre-task hook fails in restore init-container, the container will crash.
 Hence, your workload will be stuck in the initialization phase.
   - **Backup or Restore Job:** If the pre-task hook fails in backup or restore job, the container will fail.
 Hence, the job will never go to the completed stage.
-You may see the job to create multiple pods to retry.
+You may see the job creating multiple pods to retry.

 - **Backup/Restore Process Failed:** The post-task hook will be executed even if the backup/restore process failed.
 This is to cover the scenario where you have paused your application in a pre-task hook and want to resume it in a post-task hook.